+4.5.1.
 Failure to Pay Premium

 Coverage ends at the end of the month in which you fail to pay the required premium.
 If at any time your benefit check is insufficient to pay the monthly premium, you may pay the premium directly to the claims administrator.
+You forfeit your right to participate in the plan if a premium payment is delinquent by more than 60 days, or the premium payments are delinquent twice in any one calendar year by more than 31 days.
 Contact the Division of Retirement and Benefits for more information.
 MEBA members pay premiums directly to the MEBA office.